jemilezzet/bounty-buster/design_pattern_desicions.md

 not the poster.
 That would be a redundant operation.
 For accepting and rejecting requests, I ensure that the request exists and that the user accepting or rejecting is the task poster.

+### Emergency Stop
+For the emergency stop there is a bool `isStopped`.
+It is initialized to `false`.
+The owner is the only user who can pause or resume the contract.
+Each function checks to see whether the contract has been paused.
+If it has, the functions revert.